Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 The script exists to make that situation function.

-The introduction presents the situation.
+The introduction establishes the situation.

 The starter activates the situation.

-All three must support the same direction.
+All three should support the same direction.

 Before I write anything else, I define: